 \subsection{How to Use Generated Passages and Explanations}

-A crucial question is how to use the byproducts, namely the passages and explanations, to form a better format for in-context learning.
-Given a list of 10 demonstrations (Q, A, P, E)$\times$ 10 (by clustering-based retrieval), we investigate several input formats as shown in Table \ref{tab:format_ana}.
-The \textit{one iteration} methods mean only one call of API is needed to generate the answer and the passage/explanation, while in \textit{two iterations} methods the LLM needs to generate the passage/explanation first and put them into input sequence to generate answers in the second API call.
-Detailed templates for these methods are in the Appendix.
-From Table \ref{tab:format_ana} we see that the most straightforward QA format is sufficient to output good performance, and only QAE surpasses it.
-The other three answer-then-explain formats QAP, QAEP, and QAPE are worse than QA, which indicates that the redundant information in passages is harmful to the LLM.
-We also find that the two \textit{chain-of-thought} style formats, QEA and QPA, are much worse than the baselines.
-In \citet{lu2022learn} and \citet{wei2022chain}, similar findings are concluded that \textit{chain-of-thought} is beneficial to complex, multi-hop reasoning tasks like math problems but has little impact on commonsense questions.
-Finally, \textit{two iterations} methods lead to a significant performance drop, which makes them the worst settings considering the doubled inference time and cost.
+A crucial question is how to use the byproducts, namely the passages and explanations, in a better format for in-context learning.
+Given a list of 10 demonstrations (Q, A, P, E) $\times$ 10 (by clustering-based retrieval), we investigate several input formats in Table \ref{tab:format_ana}.
+The \textit{one iteration} methods mean only one call of API is needed to generate the answer and the passage/explanation, while in \textit{two iterations} methods the LLM needs to generate the passage/explanation first and use them in the second API call.
+Detailed templates for these methods are in Appendix \ref{app:format_template}.
+From Table \ref{tab:format_ana}, we see that the QAE format is the most effective, while the other three answer-then-explain formats (QAP, QAEP, and QAPE) are worse than QAE, which indicates that ntroducing too much redundant information in the form of passage is harmful to the LLM.
+We also find that the two \textit{chain-of-thought} style formats, QEA and QPA, are much worse than other variants.
+In \citet{lu2022learn} and \citet{wei2022chain}, similar findings are concluded that \textit{chain-of-thought} is beneficial to complex reasoning tasks like math problems but has little impact on commonsense questions.
+Finally, the \textit{two iterations} methods lead to a significant performance drop, which makes them the worst settings considering the doubled inference time and cost.